-Should I get the M life MasterCard?
+Should I get the MGM Rewards MasterCard?

 It depends.
 How often do you frequent MGM properties?
-If you are a regular that parks on the property then this card along with your automatic elevation to Pearl status could be a great fit due to free self parking, saving you $18 daily at Bellagio.
+If you are a regular who parks on the property then this card along with your automatic elevation to Pearl status could be a great fit due to free self-parking, saving you up to $23 daily at Bellagio.

-If the previous sentence pertains to you, you are likely better off using a typical cash back credit card that offers a similar return that doesn’t tie your rewards spent to a particular resort chain.
+If the previous sentence pertains to you, you’re likely better off using a typical cashback credit card that offers a similar return that doesn’t tie your rewards spent to a particular resort chain.

-Total Rewards Visa Card
+Caesars Rewards Visa Card

 Caesars Entertainment’s branded credit card allows you to build reward credits that are redeemable for free play in the casino or comps on Caesars Rewards properties.

-Key Benefits of Total Rewards Visa Card:
+Key Benefits of Caesars Rewards Visa Card: